 For Exchange online and SharePoint Online, overrides are configured in the user notification section.

 Block: The user activity is blocked no matter what.
 You can audit the event, raise alerts and notifications.

 Every policy is scoped to one or more locations, such as Exchange, SharePoint Online, Teams, and Devices.
 By default, when you select a location, all instances of that location fall under the scope and none are excluded.
 You can further refine which instances of the location (such as sites, groups, accounts, distribution groups, mailboxes, and devices) that the policy is applied to by configuring the include/exclude options for the location.
 To learn more about your include/exclude scoping options, see, Locations.

-In general, you have more flexibility with scoping while the policy is in Test it out first state because no actions are taken.
+In general, you have more flexibility with scoping while the policy is in Run the policy in simulation mode state because no actions are taken.
 You can start with just the scope you designed the policy for or go broad to see how the policy would impact sensitive items in other locations.

-Then when you change the state to Test it out first and show policy tips, you should narrow your scope to a pilot group that can give you feedback and be early adopters who can be a resource for others when they come onboard.
+Then when you change the state to Run the policy in simulation mode and show policy tips, you should narrow your scope to a pilot group that can give you feedback and be early adopters who can be a resource for others when they come onboard.

 When you move the policy to Turn it on right away, you'll broaden the scope to include all the instances of locations that you intended when the policy was designed.

 Policy deployments steps

 - After you've created the policy and set its state to Keep it off, do a final review it with your stakeholders.

 - Change the state to Run the policy in simulation mode.
 The location scope can be broad at this point so you can gather data on the behavior of the policy across multiple locations or just start with a single location.